SithumUD/blueceylon/README.md

 - Docker & Docker Compose
 - PostgreSQL 15+ (or use the bundled Docker Compose service)
 - A RabbitMQ instance (or use the bundled Docker Compose service)
+- A Keycloak instance (bundled via Docker Compose) with the `ceylontrails` realm imported from `keycloak/realm-export.json`
 - A [PayHere](https://www.payhere.lk/) sandbox account (merchant ID + secret) for payment testing
 - A [Brevo](https://www.brevo.com/) account for transactional email
 - A [Cloudinary](https://cloudinary.com/) account for media uploads